 - Two Letters of Recommendation: Should be from people who know you and have worked with you in some capacity as employers, fellow employees, teachers, professors, supervisors, etc. We’d like to hear about your character, work ethic and why they think this Workshop is right for you.
 Letters of recommendation should be sent to firstname.lastname@example.org with your name_Recommendation in the subject line.
 They need to be sent by the application deadline.

 - Work Sample: We’d like to get a sense of your work.
 We’re interested in hearing something you produced or in reading something you wrote.
 Audio samples can be 4 minutes or less and sent as MP3s (please only send work you have produced).
 Written samples can be 700 words or less.
 And yes, we do accept short video work samples as well.
+While you may be tempted to send us several examples of your work, we ask that you please only send one.
+Choose a piece of work that best represents your skill level as a maker/writer.
 Work samples should be sent to email@example.com with your name_Work Sample in the subject line.
 It needs to be sent by the application deadline.

 - Application Fee: There is a $50 application fee.
 You can submit it either via PayPal or you can send a check to: Atlantic Public Media, 3 Water St., P.O.
 Box 445, Woods Hole, MA 02543.